Stackdriver

 Google Stackdriver was a cloud computing systems management service offered by Google.
-It provided performance and diagnostics data (in the form of monitoring, logging, tracing, error reporting, and alerting) to public cloud users.
-Stackdriver was a multi-cloud solution, providing support for both Google Cloud and AWS cloud environments.
+It provided performance and diagnostics data, including monitoring, logging, tracing, error reporting, and alerting, to public cloud users.
+Stackdriver supported both Google Cloud and AWS environments.

-Google ended use of the Stackdriver brand in February 2020.

 History

-Stackdriver the company was created in 2012 by founders Dan Belcher and Izzy Azeri.
-The company's goal was to provide consistent monitoring across cloud computing's multiple service layers, using a single SaaS solution.

-Stackdriver secured US$5 million funding from Bain Capital Ventures in July 2012.
+Stackdriver was founded in 2012 by Dan Belcher and Izzy Azeri and secured in funding from Bain Capital Ventures.

 A beta version of the product became publicly available on April 30, 2013.
+The company had 15 employees and aimed to provide consistent monitoring across multiple layers of cloud infrastructure through its software-as-a-service platform.

-In May 2014, the Stackdriver company was acquired by Google.
-An expanded version of the product (adding support for logs analysis, hybrid cloud support, and deep integration with Google Cloud) was rebranded as Google Stackdriver and was launched to general availability in October, 2016.
+In May 2014, Stackdriver was acquired by Google.
+In October 2016, Google launched an expanded version of the product as Google Stackdriver, adding support for log analysis, hybrid cloud environments, and deeper integration with Google Cloud.

+In February 2020, Google retired the Stackdriver brand and announced a transition to suite of products within Google Cloud Console.
+In August 2020, Google referred to the product family as the Google Cloud Operations Suite.

-As of October 2020, the name Stackdriver has been deprecated to Google Cloud Operations.
+By 2025, Google had begun using the name Google Cloud Observability.